jalibu/MMM-BoschSmartHome/README.md

 ## Installing the Module

-1. Navigate to the MagicMirror subfolder "modules" and execute the following command
+1. Navigate to the `MagicMirror/modules` directory and execute the following command

    ```sh
    git clone https://github.com/jalibu/MMM-BoschSmartHome.git